-7. Reported by rate, comparing price paid by the consumer with the Basic Cover Price a) Sales by retailers will be treated as sales at the cover price unless there is evidence to the contrary.
+7. Reported by rate, comparing price paid by the consumer with the Basic Cover Price

+- a) Sales by retailers will be treated as sales at the cover price unless there is evidence to the contrary. - b) The default position is to use the UK Basic Cover Price.
+However you may opt to report other countries copies against the relevant local cover price.